Resources to Care for Orphaned Kittens

 Fostering orphaned kittens is fun, adorable, and rewarding!
 Kittens can be fragile and need specialized care.
 We have gathered a variety of resources to help ensure you have access to all of the information and best practices you need to successfully raise your kittens!
 If you’ve recently found stray kittens outside, learn more about what to do here.

-Alley Cat Allies and The Kitten Lady both have fantastic resources if you’ve found orphaned kittens or community cats.
+Alley Cat Allies, National Kitten Coalition, and The Kitten Lady both have fantastic resources if you’ve found orphaned kittens or community cats.
 Check out some of our favorite resources below.

 Determining a Kitten's Age